thuhcsi/SECap/readme.md

 ## Datset
 We public the 600-test dataset in the `dataset` folder.
 The dataset consists of 600 wav audio files and their corresponding emotion descriptions.

-The folder contains the following files:
+The `dataset` folder contains the following files:

 wav: the folder contains 600 wav audio files.